Taking Paleontology Discovery To The Classrooms Of America!

 Aaron is a psychiatric epidemiologist by training and a research methodologist by profession.
 He specializes in evaluation methods, risk and protective factors to address substance abuse, anti-social behavior and other problems of thought and behavior.
 In addition, he uses his expertise in research methods to serve as Director of Research and Evaluation for the National Network of Public Health Institutes’ (NNPHI) research and evaluation initiatives and as host researcher/research lead/STEM mentor at JASON Learning/National Geographic/Sea Research Institute.
 He received his Ph.D. from Johns Hopkins University and his M.P.H. from George Washington University.

-In the realm of paleontology, Aaron’s work at Paleo Quest has resulted in the first stratigraphically-controlled evidence of protocetid whales in Virginia as well as locating new species of marine mammals.
+In the realm of paleontology, Aaron’s work has resulted in the first stratigraphically-controlled evidence of protocetid whales in Virginia as well as locating new species of marine mammals.
 Other discoveries have included identifiable and stratigraphi¬cally-controlled baleen whale fossils from the lower Calvert Formation that predate any known specimens by nearly five million years.
-These specimens, along with thousands of others that Aaron and Jason have donated, are currently curated at the Calvert Marine Museum.
+These specimens, along with thousands of others, are currently curated at the Calvert Marine Museum.

 Aaron and his colleagues at Paleo Quest also designed several citizen science programs, including Shark Finder™.
 True to its name, Shark Finder™ is aimed at finding fossil elasmobranch (shark, skates and ray) remains along the Atlantic Coastal Plain.
 To date, elasmobranches have been poorly characterized despite the fact that shark fossils from this region have been a favorite of collectors and paleontologists for more than a century.
 Shark Finder™ allows classrooms and citizen scientists to search through highly concentrated fossil-bearing media to find and report shark fossils.
 In return, participants who make significant finds are acknowledged in professional publications and may have the opportunity to name a new species.